jolie/docs/basics/communication-ports/ports.md

 ![](../../.gitbook/assets/multipleports.png)

-As an example the following piece of service two input ports and three outputPorts are declared:
+As an example, in the following piece of service, two input ports and three outputPorts are declared:

 ```text
 include "Interface1.iol"